2023–24 Southeastern Louisiana Lions basketball team

 The 2023–24 Southeastern Louisiana Lions basketball team represented Southeastern Louisiana University in the 2023–24 NCAA Division I men's basketball season.
 The Lions, led by fifth-year head coach David Kiefer, played their home games at the University Center in Hammond, Louisiana as members of the Southland Conference.

+The Lions finished the season 15–17 overall and 10–8 in Southland Conference play to finish fifth in conference.
+They lost against New Orleans in the first round.

 Previous season

 The Lions finished the 2022–23 season 18–14 overall and 12–6 in Southland Conference play to finish third in conference.
 They lost against New Orleans in the second round.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 10, 2023.
-Receiving 6 first place votes and 144 votes overall, the Lions were picked to finish first in the conference.
+Receiving six first-place votes and 144 votes overall, the Lions were picked to finish first in the conference.